 Core Values Guiding My Practice

-Demonstrating compassion to all beings.
+Demonstrating Compassion to all Beings

 Our pain is significant, it matters.
 In Buddhist philosophy, compassion is defined as a quivering heart in response to pain or suffering.
+Therefore, this is one of the core values at the heart of my practice.

-Recognizing that all beings are worthy of love.
+Recognizing that all Beings are Worthy of Love

 *Brene Brown, a researcher of shame and vulnerability, coined this term referring to those individuals who are most resilient to shame, who believe in their worthiness.

-Providing help with a minimal reliance on medication.
+Providing help with a Minimal Reliance on Medication.

 Professional Endorsements